alvart/proact-todo/README.md

-# proact-todo
+# Proact To-do

-The "Hello World" of web frameworks: An app displaying a list of tasks to-do.
+The "Hello World!" of web frameworks: An app displaying a list of to-do tasks.